 The Board of Registrars holds its meetings once a month on the fourth Wednesday at 12:00 p.m. at the office of Voter Registration, 1117 Eisenhower Dr, Suite E, Savannah, GA 31406.
 [Map & Directions] All meetings are open to the public.
+The agenda for each upcoming meeting can be found here.
+Conference call login information for virtual meetings is located at the bottom of the agenda).
 Timely notice of changes to regularly scheduled Board of Registrars meetings will be posted at the Office of Voter Registration, on this website and within the Savannah Morning News, not less than twenty-four (24) hours ahead of time.

 The Chatham County Voter Registration Objectives include:

 Prior to Election Day — confirm your registration and poll location by calling Voter Registration at 912-790-1520 or use the website poll locator at https://www.mvp.sos.ga.gov/.
 Keep your residence and mailing address updated with the Voter Registration Office.